Samsung Galaxy S22 could go all-in on vapor chamber cooling

 The Samsung Galaxy S22 range could use vapor chambers to cool down the handsets’ insides, using a technology that’s most often found in high-end gaming phones.

-Not that Samsung’s a stranger to using vapor chambers in its flagships, but it’s implemented them haphazardly, implementing them in the Samsung Galaxy S10 Plus but not its cheaper siblings (they got an ‘advanced heat pipe’ system) as well as in some (but not all) Samsung Galaxy Note 20 and Note 20 Ultra phones.
+Not that Samsung’s a stranger to using vapor chambers in its flagships, but it has been implemented them haphazardly, putting them in the Samsung Galaxy S10 Plus but not its cheaper siblings (they got an 'advanced heat pipe' system) as well as in some (but not all) of the Samsung Galaxy Note 20 and Note 20 Ultra phones.

 That presumably means the Samsung Galaxy S22 flagship range, but could also include other top-tier handsets – like if there is a Samsung Galaxy Note 22 or a Samsung Galaxy Z Fold 4, for instance.